 Hot and humid weather is mostly a high-risk time for chafing because sweaty, moist skin is prone to be damaged quite easily.
-When we sweat, salt and vitamin crystals appear on the surface of the skin, after the sweat evaporates, these hard and sharp salt get rubbed back and forth on our thighs, having a sandpaper effect.
+When we sweat, salt and mineral crystals appear on the surface of the skin, after the sweat evaporates, these hard and sharp minerals get rubbed back and forth on our thighs, having a sandpaper effect.
 When this happens our skin gets damaged and torn into, and over time horrible rashes appear, with a great amount of stinging and burning like sensation.

 Detailed symptoms of inner thigh chafing

 People suffering from inner thigh chafing often have damaged skin that is more susceptible to irritation.
 Tenderness and inflammation could make walking very difficult for the sufferers.
 Some of the symptoms faced could be:

 - Raw inner thigh skin

 - Leaking puss in extreme cases